← Blog

 West Kirby Marine Lake

-If you want something gentle and close to the car or the train station, the walk around the Marine Lake is a classic.
-It's about a mile around the perimeter, completely flat, and you get great views of Hilbre, the estuary, and the Welsh hills.
-It's also the starting point for the walk to Hilbre itself.
-Popular with sailors, windsurfers, and paddleboarders, so there's always something going on.
+If you want something gentle and close to the car or the train station, the walk around the Marine Lake is a classic West Kirby walk.
+It’s about a mile around the perimeter, completely flat, and you get great views of Hilbre Island, the Dee Estuary, and the Welsh hills the entire way round.

 Caldy Hill

 A short walk inland from West Kirby, Caldy Hill gives you one of the best viewpoints on the Wirral.
-From the top you can see Hilbre, the Dee Estuary, the Welsh coast, Liverpool, and on a clear day, the mountains of Snowdonia.
-There are paths through the woods and across the hilltop, and it connects into the Wirral Way if you want to extend your walk.
+From the top you can see Hilbre Island, the Dee Estuary, the Welsh coast, Liverpool across the Mersey, and on a clear day, the mountains of Snowdonia.
+It’s a panorama that takes in two countries and three bodies of water.

-Make It a Full Day Out
+Make It a Full Day

 In an emergency